G00376332/52445_Project/README.md

 ## Investigating dataset using Python script

+### Evaluating datasets

 The dataset contains raw data with comma-separated values.
-To make those data more meaningful and readable for a regular user the Python script has been involved.
+To make those data more meaningful and readable for a regular user the Python script [segregation.py][1] has been created.
 The pandas was used to load and read file "iris.data" from local folder "Dataset".
 The names of each column were specified when loading the data.
 Having data loaded in to pandas it was easy to obtain the required information.

 Using ***print(dataset.shape)*** it displays the number of instances and attributes: **(150, 5)**.